 Bars in Greenwich Village

 French natives Samie Didda and Germain Michel have brought their popular San Francisco wine bar to New York.
 The pair's heritage carries through to the 300-bottle wine list and small-plates menu, which features Gallic dishes like daube provençale (red-wine–braised lamb), steak tartare and Emmental-stuffed ravioli with truffle oil.
 Wine-bottle sconces light the 56-seat spot, which includes a wood coffee table and red epoxy-topped bar.

-Somehow, the place is still open, running on the fumes of its illustrious past as a ’60s beatnik-and-incipient-hippie hangout.
-Ginsberg and Dylan lingered, Hendrix and Havens played, and what remains is history—and tourists.
-The decent house band cranks out live rock, funk and R&B for an enthusiastic bunch (Wednesday to Sunday, after 9pm).
-And if you’re hungry, Mamoun’s Falafel is right next door.
+The spirit of rock & roll is still alive at this dark den, running on the fumes of its illustrious past as a ’60s beatnik-and-hippie hangout.
+Ginsberg and Dylan lingered, Hendrix and Havens played, and what remains is history—and, of course, flocks of tourists.
+But the old-school house band cranks out live rock, funk and R&B for an enthusiastic bunch (Wednesday to Sunday, after 9pm), and if you’re hungry, Mamoun’s Falafel is right next door.